-Reinventing an icon.
+Reinventing an icon

 For more than 30 years, CocoWalk defined what the world meant by “lifestyle center,” a template for hundreds of imitators.
 Today’s consumers and tenants have moved on, and like many developments of its time, this retail icon cried out for re-invention.
 Enter RSP and a plan to return the development to its rightful status by stripping away the bling of yesteryear for the authenticity of the local Coconut Grove community.

-Our design teams brings a true mixed-use sensibility to the scheme, layering components and assembling diverse tenants that complement rather than compete.
+Our design team brings a true mixed-use sensibility to the scheme, layering components and assembling diverse tenants that complement rather than compete.
 The simple idea: to create a civic hub for the local community.
 To achieve that, we designed a new central gathering place to integrate with the site’s existing fabric of buildings, creating an open-air, shaded oasis that activates throughout the day (not just Friday and Saturday evenings).
 Indigenous landscaping, public art, water fountains and plenty of seating all contribute to the civic nature of the project.

-Special attention was given to the mix of tenants, with no single use dominating; instead, a curated blend creates a vibrant, active streetscape that appeals to the locals and fits with the existing context.
-Emphasis was given to those tenants that connect with the community and generate foot-fall throughout the morning, day and evening.
+Special attention was given to the mix of tenants, with no single use dominating.
+Instead, a curated blend creates a vibrant, active streetscape that appeals to the locals and fits with the existing context.
+Emphasis was given to those tenants that connect with the community and generate footfall throughout the morning, day and evening.